 How many litter trays do you have?

-It is recommended that you have a minimum of one litter tray per cat.
-If too many cats are sharing a litter tray, you may find they start finding alternate places to go to the toilet.
+Have a minimum of one litter tray per cat.
+If too many cats are sharing a litter tray, you may find they start finding other places to go to the toilet.

 How many cats do you have?